 The MDP envisions the collective future of Diamond Valley following amalgamation, building upon the unique character that shaped Black Diamond and Turner Valley.
 The decision to amalgamate is arguably the most impactful decision undertaken by both councils since the incorporation of the two previous towns in the early 20th century.
-Generally, people resist change due to the fear of uncertainty.
 Making decisions that yield long-term benefits at the expense of short-term costs demands discipline and leadership.
-The Councils' decisions to amalgamate are a testament to their foresight.
-Although the decision to amalgamate was reached without total consensus, it was the right choice for long-term community sustainability.
+The Council's decisions to amalgamate are a testament to its foresight and perseverance in achieving a unified vision for the two towns.